Syntax Rules and Policy Check Examples

 Attribute "id" contains the target system definition Id.
 Each policy must contain exactly one target system id.

-Configstore attributes
+Configstore Attributes

 Each policy contains at least one configstore.
 It is mandatory to specify the name of the config store through the attribute name.
 All other attributes to this element are optional and only used in exceptional cases.